yashraj9011/AIDS-SEM8/README.md

 Collecting and Integrating Specialized Information on the web .

-These are some keypoints which gives idea of curriculam that I studied in Odd semester!
+These are some keypoints which gives idea of curriculam that I studied in even semester!

 Cheers !